kmmiles/ubuntu-xenial-wsl/README.md

 # ubuntu-xenial-wsl

-This repo serves as an example of how to easily build and install your own WSL distributions.
+This repo serves as an example of how to easily build and install your own WSL2 distributions.

 ## Install